AdrianDanlos/Rythm/README.md

 If you add mobile later, replace these with your app’s deep links.

+### Supabase projects: dev vs prod

+In development, the app also talks to a **remote Supabase project**, not a local Docker instance.

+You should normally create **two** Supabase projects:

+- `Rythm Dev` Supabase project: used by your local `npm run dev` and test Stripe keys.
+- `Rythm Prod` Supabase project: used by your deployed app and live Stripe keys.

+You point the app at the correct project just by changing `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (and the Supabase secrets used by Edge Functions).

 ## How payments and Pro work

 The Pro upgrade uses two Supabase Edge Functions plus Stripe: